erx-ai/erx-ai.github.com/README.md

 ## 🎯 About

 This project was commissioned for the [50th anniversary of the IRISA laboratory](https://www.irisa.fr/en/50-years-of-irisa) in Rennes, France.
-ERX represents a unique fusion of artificial intelligence and everyday consumer experiences.
+ERX represents a unique fusion of artificial intelligence and everyday consumer experiences, 100% decision free.

 ## 📅 Exhibition